 - For the Upper-Division Core, in this program, SPE 302, SPE 304, and SPE 374 meet the Writing requirement.

-- Students must complete a course approved for the U.S. and Global Citizenship designation (3 credit hours).
+- BEF 362 meets the requirement for a U.S. and Global Citizenship course (3 credit hours).

 General Education courses must be completed prior to being admitted to the teacher education program: Requirements for Admission to a Teacher Education Program.
+Passing scores on the 5901 Elementary 3-subject bundle are required for TEP admission (grades K-6).

 Professional Studies